latheon-network/Latheon/ROADMAP.md

 ---

-## NOW — Working prototype (🟢 status: live)
+## NOW — Working prototype, fully on-chain privacy (🟢 status: live)

 - LTH token deployed on Ethereum Sepolia.
 - Shielded pool deployed, using fixed-denomination deposits.
-- Groth16 verifier deployed.
+- **On-chain Merkle commitment tree** — deposits update the tree automatically, in the same transaction, using an on-chain Poseidon hash.
+No operator or off-chain step involved. *(This item has moved here from NEXT — it is now complete.)*
-- Zero-knowledge proof generated off-chain and verified fully on-chain.
+- Groth16 verifier deployed, checking proofs against the pool's own on-chain root history.
-- A complete shielded withdrawal demonstrated end-to-end on Sepolia.
+- A complete shielded withdrawal — deposit, on-chain tree update, off-chain proof, on-chain verification, withdrawal to an unlinked address — demonstrated end-to-end on Sepolia.
 - Contracts, circuit, and tooling published as open source.

 Details and exact contract addresses: [`STATUS.md`](./STATUS.md).